 Should you import an engagement ring into Australia?

-My list of recommended retailers is here, or if you’d like some help through this process then let me know what you’re looking for using the form on this page and we can work together to find the ring that is perfect for you.
+My list of recommended retailers is here, or if you’d like some help through this process then let me know what you’re looking for, use the form below and we can work together to find the ring that is perfect for you.

-If you’d like my recommendation for a reputable Australian jeweller then drop me a line and I’ll send it straight through to you.
+If you’d rather buy from within Australia then I have a great recommendation for that too.
+Just get in touch and I’ll send it straight through to you.
 I’ve helped many people find beautiful rings at great prices from within Australia, as well as importing from abroad.